MultiverseLearningProducts/cpd/README.md

     DDP.disconnect().then(process.exit)
 })
 ```
-You'll get the data dump ready for ingesting into a SQL db
+You'll get the data dump ready for ingesting into a SQL db.
+More details in this repo [cpd-sample-client](https://github.com/MultiverseLearningProducts/cpd-sample-client)